mikedaltonmtl/scheduler/README.md

 ### reducers

-`application.js`: Contains the reducer function and associated function to update the spots remaining.
+`application.js`: Contains the reducer function and an associated function to update the spots remaining.

 `application.test.js`: Single Jest unit test for error handling in the reducer function.